konflux-ci/konflux-ci/README.md

 hello world
 ```

-### Configure Integration Tests
+### Integration Tests

+If you onboarded your application using the Konflux UI, the integration tests
+are automatically created for you by Konflux.

+On the Konflux UI, the integration tests definition should be visible in the
+`Integration tests` tab under your application, and a pipeline should've been triggered for them under the `Activity` tab, named after the name of the application.
+You can
+click it and examine the logs to see the kind of things it verifies, and to confirm it passed successfully.

+Once confirmed, skip to [configuring a release](#configure-releases).

-You will now configure your application to trigger integration tests after each PR build
+if you onboarded your application manually, you will now configure your application to
-is done.
+trigger integration tests after each PR build is done.

 #### Push Builds to External Repository